esohkevin/esohkevin.github.io/docs/about.md

 while we were walking towards the Biochemistry department after one of his lectures.
-My scholarship was funded by [DELGEME](https://www.delgeme.org/), one of the funding organizations that had just been established un the [DELTAS Africa](https://www.aasciences.africa/aesa/programmes/developing-excellence-leadership-training-and-science-africa-deltas-africa) program by the African Academy of Sciences.
+My scholarship was funded by [DELGEME](https://www.delgeme.org/), one of the funding organizations that had just been established under the [DELTAS Africa](https://www.aasciences.africa/aesa/programmes/developing-excellence-leadership-training-and-science-africa-deltas-africa) program by the African Academy of Sciences.
 My project was based on screening the genomes of Cameroonian individuals with and without